uptane/uptane-standard/README.md

 # Uptane Standard

 [Uptane](https://uptane.github.io) is the first compromise-resilient software update security system for the automotive industry.
 In 2018, a working group began the process of describing the system's design, implementation, and deployment considerations as a formal standard.
-Working as an [IEEE-ISTO](https://ieee-isto.org/) industry group, Volume 1.0.0 of *Uptane Standard for Design and Implementation* was released in July 2019.
+Working as an [IEEE-ISTO](https://ieee-isto.org/) industry group, Volume 1.0.0 of *IEEE/ISTO#6100.1.0.0: Uptane Standard for Design and Implementation* was released in July 2019.
 The Uptane standards initiative is now under the umbrella of the [Linux Foundation Joint Development Foundation](http://www.jointdevelopment.org/).
 This repository is the public home of that standardization work.

 ## Existing documentation